memcorrupt/memcorrupt/README.md

 - various open-source projects I've released or contributed to
 - companies I have founded

-Throughout my programming experience since 2013, I have been proud of the countless hours spent creating software that has put smiles on many faces worldwide. :)
+Throughout my programming experience since 2013, I have been proud of the countless hours spent creating software that has put smiles on many faces worldwide. :smiley:

 <sub>*If you've had the chance to use any software I have made, you've been very impactful to my programming journey!*</sub>